Robert J. Abernethy: Education and academic leadership

-Abernethy is a Trustee Emeritus of Johns Hopkins University, where he serves on Advisory Boards for the Paul H. Nitze School of Advanced International Studies (SAIS), SAIS Europe, and the Bloomberg School of Public Health.
-He has also served on the advisory board of the Peabody Institute and the Center for Talented Youth.
-Since 1993, Abernethy has served on Davidson College's Board of Visitors.
+He is a Trustee Emeritus of Johns Hopkins University, where he serves on advisory boards for the Paul H. Nitze School of Advanced International Studies (SAIS), SAIS Europe, and the Bloomberg School of Public Health.
+He has also served on advisory boards for the Peabody Institute and the Center for Talented Youth.

+Since 1993, Abernethy has served on Davidson College's Board of Visitors where he was elected chairman and later became a Trustee of Davidson college for ten years.

-In the Los Angeles area, he serves as a Trustee of Loyola Marymount University.
-He sits on the UCLA Luskin School of Public Affairs Board of Advisors, the UCLA Health Advisory Board and the UCLA School of the Arts and Architecture Board of Visitors.
+In the Los Angeles area, he has maintained multi-decade service as a Trustee of Loyola Marymount University.
+He also sits on the UCLA Luskin School of Public Affairs Board of Advisors, the UCLA Health Systems Board and the UCLA School of the Arts and Architecture Board of Visitors.